top of page

 This Week in Dual-Use by Sam Burrell

 Nov.
-26, 2025 - Three major developments in dual-use and defence tech.
+26, 2025 - Major developments in dual-use and defence tech.
 UK government buys counter-drone laser The UK is spending £316m on MBDA’s DragonFire laser, a £10-per-shot system aimed at stopping the growing drone threat.
 But with limitations in urban and civilian airspace, it’s only one piece of a rapidly expanding, fragmented counter-UAS market that now spans everything from airports to cartel hotspots—and lacks a unifying platform.
-China develops counter-AI playbook
+China develops counter-AI playbook China

 Just 4 deals made up nearly half of AI VC funding in Q3